Senda Literal de Málaga - Malaga Coastal Path

-Based on Andalucia.com visual assessment that 80% of the sections are complete and based on the progress over the last few years, the final completion date is not likely to be until 2023.
-The more challenging sections still remain to be built; the Dunes of Artola in Marbella, complicated by environmental requirements, coves in the west of Benalmadena where landslides have proved a problem.
-The least complete areas are Estepona, Benalmadena, and Nerja coastline.
+Andalucia.com visual assessment that 80% of the sections are complete and based on the progress over the last few years, the final completion date is not likely to be until 2025.
+The more challenging sections still remain to be built; the Dunes of Artola in Marbella with complicated environmental requirements, coves in the west of Benalmadena where landslides have proved a problem.
+The least complete areas are Estepona (east), Benalmadena, and Nerja coastlines.

 Andalucia.com Assessment of MALAGA COASTAL PATH

 From our own observations, we have plotted the path's progress on Google maps using a colour code (see below):

 Completed Senda Litoral de Malaga: 105km (Green on map below)